citp/privacy-policy-historical/p/pp/ppc/ppc-coach.com.md

 The information we collect about you will be recorded electronically and may be used in the following ways:

   * To contact you in connection with your enquiry.

-  * To extract certain information for the purpose of generating statistics for our own internal purposes - it will not however be possible to identify individuals from these statistics.
+  * To extract certain information for the purpose of generating statistics for our own internal purposes – it will not however be possible to identify individuals from these statistics.
   * To update our website to better meet our clients needs in the future.

-Sometimes we'll share your information with carefully selected third parties outside PPC-Coach.com Ltd.
+Sometimes we’ll share your information with carefully selected third parties outside PPC-Coach.com Ltd.

   * To provide you with information about special promotions and offers.
 If you have given your consent by choosing not to opt out, we may share some of your information with carefully selected third parties so that they can provide you with information about products and services that may be of interest to you.
   * To protect PPC-Coach.com Ltd or others.
-We may share your information with third parties when we believe it is necessary to comply with the law or protect our or another person's rights, property, or safety.
+We may share your information with third parties when we believe it is necessary to comply with the law or protect our or another person’s rights, property, or safety.
 This includes exchanging information with third parties to protect against fraud and reduce payment risks.

-We will only deal with third parties that we trust to act in our customers' best interests and who treat our customers' information with the same stringent controls that we apply ourselves.
+We will only deal with third parties that we trust to act in our customers’ best interests and who treat our customers’ information with the same stringent controls that we apply ourselves.

 Methods of Contact